PretendoNetwork/website/docs/en_US/install/3ds.md

 Some games and apps require a Pretendo Network ID (PNID) to be linked before you can use them online.

-To link a PNID, open the System Settings app in Azahar and click on `Nintendo Network ID Settings`.
+To link a PNID, open the System Settings app and click on `Nintendo Network ID Settings`.
 From here, you can either create a new PNID or link an existing one.
 Follow the directions on your screen to create or link a PNID.
 Please note that even though it says "Nintendo Network ID" throughout, you are still creating/linking a Pretendo Network ID.

 You may also register an account [on our website](/account/register) and link it to your console once you're ready.